chetana-vyas/Bank_Customer_Churn_Prediction_Classification/MVP.md

 I have fit the model using Random Forest and calculated the metrics - Precision and Recall.
 I am more interested in Recall.
 I don't mind targeting a few customers that might not churn, it will just make them happier!
-But I don't want to miss out on customers who will churn, i.e.I don't want False Negatives.
+But I don't want to miss out on customers who will churn, i.e.False Negatives.

+I will work on adjusting the threshold to get a good recall score without affecting the precision; also use Model Boosting.

 *  ![Model Evaluation](https://github.com/chetana-vyas/Classification/blob/main/Images/Classification_Scores.PNG)
 *  ![ROC Curve](https://github.com/chetana-vyas/Classification/blob/main/Images/ROC_Curve.PNG)

-I will work on adjusting the threshold to get a good recall score without affecting the precision; also use Model Boosting.